 Our family does not adhere to a strict correlation for reading.
 For science we will be using Anna Comstock’s Handbook of Nature Study and/or the God’s Design for Science Series (Specifically, Properties of Ecosystems, Our Universe, and selections from God’s Design for the Physical World).
 If you would like a great history narrative to read that gives you the best bang for your buck, I would choose Story of the World or The Mystery of History – not because they’re perfect, but because they’re simple and engaging.

 Our family does not use this entire list!
 Visit our Cycle 2 Reading Plan post for specific book selections and a reading schedule from three years ago.
 Our actual Cycle 2 Reading Plan contains a much more reasonable and manageable list of books.
 We will be posting our new Cycle 2 Reading Plan for the coming year within the next month or so.
+Click here for a formatted (non linked) pdf of this list.

 A formatted pdf of this list can be downloaded here.